gilbsgilbs/glloq/README.md

 # Glloq

-Glloq is a simple command line utility and gorm library that lets you take an advisory lock before running some action.
+Glloq is a simple command line utility and Go library that lets you take an advisory lock on various backends before running some action.
 This is especially useful when you want to avoid running database migrations (for example) concurrently.

+Officially supported backends currently include:

+- PostgreSQL and derivatives (CockroachDB, …)
+- MySQL and derivatives (MariaDB, …)
+- Local files

+but you can very easily implement your own.

 ## Usage